ombulabs/blog/_posts/2018-01-15-trial-and-error-with-ruby-koans.markdown

         end
       end

-The answer combines a number of basic Ruby operators, including ==, && and ||, and is a simple exercise to begin thinking about the ways that Ruby can solve more complex problems.
+The answer combines a number of basic [Ruby operators](https://en.wikibooks.org/wiki/Ruby_Programming/Syntax/Operators), including ==, && and ||, and is a simple exercise to begin thinking about the ways that Ruby can solve more complex problems.

 **I would highly recommend Ruby Koans** to any developer who has some knowledge of Ruby and test-driven development and is looking to learn more.

+In our Junior Developer Training Path at OmbuLabs, we typically complete the Ruby Koans after reading a Ruby primer book, such as [The Well-Grounded Rubyist](https://www.manning.com/books/the-well-grounded-rubyist-second-edition), to get an understanding of the fundamentals of Ruby.
+What steps did you take to learn to code?
+Do you have a great Junior Developer Training Path to recommend?
+Let us know!